Rafsan0Z/MKS22X-FinalProject/README.md

 Development Log:

 May 17th Friday-----------

-May 18th Saturday----------
+Rafsan:
+I created the file and added all the necessary classes from the UML Added movements and display for the player (very basic and to be improved) Added bullets and bombs and firing mechanism (again very basic straight moving bullets and bombs) May 18th Saturday----------
 Kenson:
-encoded controls in booleans, allowing for diagonal movement while shooting

-added slow movement while holding down Shift, allowed variable speed/maxspeed in constructor
+encoded controls in booleans, allowing for diagonal movement while shooting added slow movement while holding down Shift, allowed variable speed/maxspeed in constructor

-May 19th Sunday----------
+Rafsan:
+Powerup (only health powerup for now) added, with simple verticle movements Program organized into tabs and game over mode added when player touches the border (can be changed later) May 19th Sunday----------